Legalism (Chinese philosophy): Legalism

+When a harsher punishment was asked to be enforced by Emperor Wen of Han, Zhang Shizhi presented a memorial to the emperor, saying: The law is made both for 'Tian Zi' (the son of Heaven or the emperor) and the people in the world.
+Now according to the law, such a punishment shall be given to this man.
+If a harsher one had been given, the people would lose their faith in the law.

-Legalists or administrators?
+Legalists or administrators

-Used in reference to Fajia or "School of fa", it is not known where the term Legalism comes from.
-Taking Shang Yang as example, Joseph Needham (1954) used the term Legalism in reference to a positive law interpretation of fa, specifying such things as regulations for roads.
+Used in reference to Fajia or "School of fa", the origin of the term Legalism is unknown.
+Taking Shang Yang as an example, Joseph Needham (1954) used the term Legalism in reference to a positive law interpretation of fa, specifying such things as regulations for roads.
 Although the term Legalism has still seen some conventional use in recent years, such as in Adventures in Chinese Realism, apart from its anachronism, scholarship has avoided it for reasons dating back to Herrlee G. Creel's 1961 Legalists or Administrators?.

-The Han Feizi presented Shang Yang as focused primarily on fa standards as including law, and Shen Buhai fa (standards) in the administration, differentiating it as (administrative) technique (shu).
-Creel translated Shen Buhai's fa as method, presenting him as perhaps the "first systematic theorist of organizational and managerial science", with a hierarchical, merit based appointment of ministers, and apart from the Han Feizi, a historical following opposing harsh penal law.
+The Han Feizi presented Shang Yang as focused primarily on fa standards, including law, and Shen Buhai fa (standards) in the administration, differentiating it as (administrative) technique (shu).
+Creel translated Shen Buhai's fa as method, presenting him as perhaps the "first systematic theorist of organizational and managerial science", with a hierarchical, merit-based appointment of ministers, and apart from the Han Feizi, a historical following opposing harsh penal law.

 Generally, the use of fa (standards) in the administration does not automatically imply punishment.
-Han Fei and Shen Dao make some use of fa (standards) akin to law, and some use of reward and punishment, but often use fa similarly to Shen Buhai: as an administrative technique.
-Shen Buhai uses fa (standards) to compare official's duties and performances, and the Han Feizi often emphasizes fa in this sense.
-With a particular quotation from the Han Feizi as example:
+Han Fei and Shen Dao make some use of fa (standards) akin to law, and of reward and punishment, but often use fa similarly to Shen Buhai: as an administrative technique.
+Shen Buhai uses fa (standards) to compare officials' duties and performances, and the Han Feizi often emphasizes fa in this sense.
+With a particular quotation from the Han Feizi as an example:

 An enlightened ruler employs fa (standards) to pick his men; he does not select them himself.
 He employs fa (method) to weigh their merit; he does not fathom it himself.
 Thus, ability cannot be obscured nor failure prettified.
 If those who are [falsely] glorified cannot advance, and likewise those who are maligned cannot be set back, then there will be clear distinctions between lord and subject, and order will be easily [attained].
 Thus, the ruler can only use fa.

-From a modern viewpoint, Shen Buhai could be argued a Legalist inasmuch as his ruler follows guidelines.
-Internally, Han Fei could consider this a victory for fa method.
+From a modern viewpoint, Shen Buhai could be argued to be a Legalist inasmuch as his ruler follows guidelines.
+Internally, Han Fei could consider this a victory for the fa method.
 They probably did not see it as literal Legalism.
 Apart from contracts, and what law Shen Buhai did make, the guidelines Shen Buhai's ruler consulted (fa) were secret, internal bureaucratic operations, protecting him against the ministers.
-Externally, the Han Feizi contrasts Shen Buhai and shu technique with Shang Yang's fa as including law, and with law as clear and public.
+Externally, the Han Feizi contrasts Shen Buhai and the shu technique with Shang Yang's fa as including law, and with law as clear and public.